Course unit details:

 • To explain the evolution and the merits of various foreign exchange rate regimes and the importance of balance of payments accounts.

-• To introduce key theories for the determination of foreign exchange rates, based on the balance of payments, variables such as interest rates and inflation, and the demand for financial assets.
+• To introduce key theories for the determination of foreign exchange rates, based on the balance of payments, international parity conditions for interest rates and inflation, and the demand for financial assets.

 • To describe and analyse the financial transactions conducted through the foreign exchange market, including the various hedging strategies that can be used to mitigate foreign exchange risk.